GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 **Narrative arc:**

-- **Illium** — routine, nothing needed, Kelly has the answer
+- **Illium** — routine, nothing needed. back it up and go home.
 - **Horizon** — scrappy survival, patch what you have, no new components ← we are here
-- **Loyalty Missions** — invest in each component to unlock full potential, one by one
+- **Loyalty Missions** — invest in each component individually. make it faster _and_ make sure it survives. a component you didn't harden is Grunt without a loyalty mission.
-- **Suicide Mission** — everyone has a role, single points of failure get people killed, full coordination
+- **Suicide Mission** — everyone has a role. ask of every component: if this dies, does everything else die with it? the one you didn't prepare for is the one that kills you.
-- **The Reapers** — you didn't build for this, everything is custom, good luck
+- **The Reapers** — you didn't build for this, everything is custom. assume failure, test it deliberately.

 ### The Narrative